MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! info An`OnItemPurchaseComplete` event with `success` set to `false` does not imply ownership.
     If a person tries to buy an item they already own you will get a `success=false` event.
 Some times a `success=false` event will even send (🐞 erroneously) right after a `success=true` event.
 When `OnItemPurchaseComplete` is sent `success=false` you should check if the player owns the item with `playerOwnsItem` *before* reacting to the failure.

-<mark>TODO</mark>- I haven't been able to make the OnPlayerSpawnedItem work

 ## Player Persistent Variables (PPVs)

 Player Persistent Variables (PPVs) store custom data that persists across sessions for each player.
 PPVs provide flexible storage for tracking player state, progress, and preferences.
 Every PPV exists with a [variable group](#persistent-variable-groups), which can be shared between worlds.